RaphaelIT7/gmod-holylib/README.md

 #### INetworkStringTable:SetTick(number tick)
 number tick - The tick to set the stringtable to

-Returns the number of strings this stringtable has
+The current tick to used for networking

 #### bool INetworkStringTable:ChangedSinceTick(number tick)
 number tick - The tick to set the stringtable to

 Returns whether or not the stringtable changed since that tick.

-#### number INetworkStringTable:AddString(bool bIsServer, const char* pStr)
+#### number INetworkStringTable:AddString(string value, bool isServer)
+string value - The string to add
-bool bIsServer - Weather or not the server is adding this value?
+bool isServer - Weather or not the server is adding this value?
 (Idk, added it so you have more control.)
-string pStr - The string to add

 Returns the index of the added string.